maniaccet2002/wordpress-architecture-evolution/README.md

 No resilience.
 If the EC2 instance is terminated, the entire application and database is lost Database is deployed on the publically accessible EC2 instance

+#### How to deploy terraform stack
+•	Download the terraform code from the github repo

+•	cd wordpress-architecture-evolution

+• Open single_instance.tfvars file in a text editor and modify the varaibles values as per your requirements

+•	terraform init

+•	terraform validate

+•	terraform apply --auto-approve --var-file=single_instance.tfvars

+You will be prompted to enter the password for the wordpress database that will be created as part of this stack

+# How to destroy the terraform stack
+•	cd wordpress-architecture-evolution

+•	terraform destroy --auto-approve --var-file=single_instance.tfvars

 #### Architecture
 ![Optional Text](../main/images/Wordpress_ec2_single_instance.png)

-# Single EC2 instance with RDS Single Availability Zone architecture
+## Single EC2 instance with RDS Single Availability Zone architecture
 In this architecture, MySql database will be deployed using AWS RDS in Single Availability zone mode.
 Wordpress application will be deployed on an EC2 instance.
 Deploying this architecture will help to split the database and application.
 Application instance can be on a public subnet and database instance will be on a private subnet and the security group attached to the database is configured to allow the connections only from the application security group
 #### Pros